 Simon said: “Environet removed the knotweed within a week of the survey and gave me the guarantees I needed.
 I’m so pleased with how it worked out and I couldn’t recommend them enough.
 I’ve got the house I wanted and I’m really happy with it.”

 If the house you want to buy is affected by Japanese knotweed, contact us to arrange a site survey in the first instance.
-We will agree a plan for removing the knotweed, carry out the work and provide you with a ten-year insurance-backed guarantee to satisfy a mortgage lender, underwritten by Lloyd’s.
+We will agree a plan for removing the knotweed, carry out the work and provide you with a ten-year insurance-backed guarantee to satisfy a mortgage lender, underwritten by an A-rated insurer.

 You can read all about Simon’s story in the Reading Chronicle.